 Business cards are an essential marketing tool and an identification mark.
-It is usually exchanged informal meetings or to clients.
-This is used to give reference and also share the contact details.
+It is usually exchanged informal meetings or with clients.
+This is used to give references and also share the contact details.
 They are a part of the formal introduction exchanged between people.

 The advertising restrictions might always be in your mind while preparing a business card.
 So, compliance, while designing a business card is important.
 Business cards are offering growing connections and networks and also creates an impression.
 In this article 7 most crucial rules which need to be followed will be discussed in this article.

 Read Also – Using the Internet to build Professional Network